ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

 cluster_monitoring
 ==================

-Configure both cluster monitoring and user workload cluster monitoring with persistant storage.
+Configure both prometheus cluster monitoring and prometheus user workload cluster monitoring with persistant storage.
+Also configures the [community grafana operator](https://github.com/grafana-operator/grafana-operator) v4 and deploys a grafana instance along with a datasource to prometheus.
+The grafana operator will scan for dashboards across the whole cluster so that it can import any dashbaords from Maximo Application Suite.
+The namespace grafana is installed to defaults to `grafana` but can be changed using the role variables below.
+The credentials for the grafana admin user are stored in `grafana-admin-credentials` secret in the grafana namespace.
+A route is created in the grafana namespace to allow access to the grafana UI.

 Role Variables
 --------------